Malaysia: Ex-Prime Minister Najib Razak's graft conviction upheld | DW | 08.12.2021

 The ruling was delivered over video conferencing web app Zoom as one of Najib's lawyers is believed to have contracted COVID-19.

-Najib's lawyer Shafee Abdullah vowed to appeal to Malaysia's highst federal court following the ruling.
+Najib's lawyer Shafee Abdullah vowed to appeal to Malaysia's highest federal court following the ruling.

 Najib clamed that he was deceived into thinking the money was donated by the ruling Saudi family, adding he was this to keep him out of the loop about 1MDB being drained of funds.